Cape Elizabeth agrees to clear record of student suspended for note about rape

 It is not clear what nearly a year of litigation has cost the school department.
 Hewey said Thursday that she is paid through the department’s insurance and did not know the total of the legal fees so far.
 An administrative assistant said Superintendent Donna Wolfram was out Thursday.

-Mansmann, who last year was a sophomore at Cape Elizabeth High School, is an advocate against sexual assault.
+Mansmann, who was a sophomore at Cape Elizabeth High School last year, is an advocate against sexual assault.
 Last September, she posted a sticky note in a bathroom that read, “There’s a rapist in the school and you know who it is.”
 Two other girls posted similar notes.

 School officials said at the time that they were investigating the allegations in the note.
 They also said the school was safe and there was no rapist in the building.